 - Payment Card Network

 - Card Issuing Bank

 When a business applies for a merchant account, they being by filling out an application with either a payment processor or a merchant acquirer.
-Many times these organizations are the same, providing businesses with access to the payment card network.
-The acquirer underwrites the merchant's application, determining the risk of the business while providing ongoing support during the merchant account relationship.
+Many times these organizations are the same, providing merchants with access to the payment card network.
+The acquirer underwrites the merchant’s application, determining the risk of the business while providing ongoing support during the merchant account relationship.